 From my own experience and studies on the narcissist personality type, there is always one core trait: A narcissist is wounded.

-This dynamic will confuse and debilitate an empath, as if they do not have a full understanding of their own or other people’s capabilities, they will fail to see that not everyone is like them.
-An empath will always put themselves into other people’s shoes and experience the feelings, thoughts and emotions of others, while forgetting that other people may have an agenda very different to their own and that not everyone is sincere.
+This dynamic will confuse and debilitate an empath.
+It’s as if empaths do not have a full understanding of their own—or other people’s—capabilities; they will fail to see that not everyone is like them.
+An empath will always put themselves in other people’s shoes and experience the feelings, thoughts, and emotions of others, while forgetting that other people may have an agenda very different to their own and that not everyone is sincere.

 The more powerful the narcissist becomes, the more likely the empath will retreat into a victim status.
-Then, there is a very big change—the empath will take on narcissistic traits as they too become wounded and are constantly triggered by the damage being in the company with a narcissist creates.
+Then, there is a very big change—the empath will take on narcissistic traits as they too become wounded and are constantly triggered by the damage that comes with being in the company of a narcissist.
 Before long, an extremely vicious circle has begun to swirl.

-When a narcissist sees that an empath is wounded they will play on this and the main intention will be to keep the empath down.
+When a narcissist sees that an empath is wounded, they will seize on this, and the main intention will be to keep the empath down.
 The lower down an empath becomes, the higher a narcissist will feel.
-An empath will begin to frantically seek love, validation, confirmation and acceptance from a narcissist and each cry for help as such will affirm to the narcissist what they are desperate to feel inside—worthy.
+An empath will begin to frantically seek love, validation, confirmation, and acceptance from a narcissist and each cry for help will affirm to the narcissist what they are desperate to feel inside—worthy.
 A bitter battle can ensue.

 An empath at this stage must realise the situation they are in and wake up to it, as anyone who is deeply in pain and has been hurt can then become a narcissist themselves as they turn their focus onto their own pain and look for others to make them feel okay again.